BigPolarBear1/factorization_v3/README.md

 I hate this place.
 I miss the friends I used to have but havnt seen in over a year bc of msft.
 For a few years, it was nice to learn to be myself.
 Here its back to my repressed self.
 I'm going to kill myself soon if this doesn't work.
 This isnt a life worth living anymore.
 Its just a pure nightmare now.

+update: EUREKA!!!!!
+I GOT IT.
+PREPARE FOR YOUR WORST NIGHTMARE TOMORRROW, HAHAHAHAHAHAHAHAHAHAHHAHAA.
+I 100% got it now.
+This was the right direction.
+I finally found it!
+Tomorrow.
+Watch me.
+Its going to happen now.